 Pickled White Onions

 - Slice onions as thin as possible, I like to use the 1/8 inch setting on my mandolin.
-Place the onions in a glass far.
+Place the onions in a glass jar.
 In a small bowl combine white vinegar, sugar, salt, and warm water.
 Stir until the sugar and salt are dissolved.
+Pour liquid into the jar with onions.
 These should rest about 30 minutes for using.

 - Split the ciabatta loaf open, spread the horseradish sauce onto the top inside of the split loaf.
 Add roast beef to the bottom.
 Add the pickled onions, and cheese.